9 Best Cocktails Bars in Mexico City

 3. Cafe de Nadie

-Best for a cool vibe
+Best for a fun and lively setting

 Located on a quiet side street in Roma, this cocktail bar has a fun atmosphere with groovy tunes playing from its owners' collection of over 1500 vinyl records.
 Cafe De Nadie has a welcoming vibe, attracting both sociable locals and tourists.
 It's a cool, yet casual hangout, where a spontaneous dance is not out of the ordinary.